Hook and Cod wars

 The Cod faction generally consisted of the more progressive cities of Holland.
 The Hook faction consisted for a large part of the conservative noblemen.

-The origin of the name "Cod" is uncertain, but is most likely a case of reappropriation.
-Perhaps it derives from the arms of Bavaria, that look like the scales of a fish.
-The Hook refers to the hooked stick that is used to catch cod.
-Another possible explanation is that as a cod grows it tends to eat more, growing even bigger and eating even more, thus encapsulating how the noblemen perhaps saw the expanding middle classes of the time.

 Aftermath of William IV's reign (1345–1349)

-The tumultuous reign of William IV of Holland
+The reign of William IV of Holland and the war against Utrecht

 In 1337 William IV succeeded his father as count of Holland, Zeeland and Hainaut (as William II).
-William IV waged many wars, traveled far and wide and participated in many tournaments.
+William waged many wars, traveled far and wide and participated in many tournaments.
 As a consequence the finances of Holland fell into utter disarray.
-For political advice, William IV continued to rely on Willem van Duvenvoorde, and therefore also on Duvenvoorde's kin: the Wassenaar's, Polanen's, Brederode's, Boechorsten etc. This to the detriment of families like those of Arkel, Egmond, Heemskerk and Wateringen.
+For political advice, William continued to rely on Willem van Duvenvoorde, and therefore also on Duvenvoorde's kin: the families Wassenaar, Polanen, Brederode, Boechorst etc. This was to the detriment of families like those of Arkel, Egmond, Heemskerk and Wateringen.